 The latest from our experts on all Sexology topics

-Desire Education Pleasure
+Communication Desire Education Lifestyle Relationships

 Sexology International, like all of our work, is for people of all sexual preferences and all forms of gender expression, including people whose identity is something other than male or female.
 As such, we like to use gender-neutral pronouns.
 More recently accepted alternatives include words like “ze” and “hir” or the universal pronoun “they.”
 Throughout our work, we will be doing our best to use alternative pronouns, such as “they,” whenever gender or plurality is unimportant.
 In doing so we hope it helps everyone to feel included in the discussion and that it inspires you to think outside of traditional sex and gender binaries.